-So it’s really put if so, whether you’re an athlete selling an endorsement or sponsorship, or you’re a, you’re a property, you know, a nonprofit, a sports team of a concert venue.
-If you’re selling sponsorship, it all starts with being sponsorship ready and being sponsorship ready means I have, I have my brand ready to go.
+So it’s really put if so, whether you’re an athlete selling an endorsement or sponsorship, or you’re a, you’re property, you know, a nonprofit, a sports team of a concert venue.
+If you’re selling sponsorship, it all starts with being sponsorship ready, and being sponsorship ready means I have, I have my brand ready to go.
 I’ve got a great marketing plan and execution behind that.
-So I think that’s a great lesson because whether it’s like general business.
+So I think that’s a great lesson because whether it’s like a general business.
 So in the course of kind of my marketing career, I’ve worked with construction companies and sports teams.
 And so whether it’s in sports, out of sports, for-profit, not-for-profit, I see the common mistake we’re going to sell.
-We’re going to open the doors, we’re going to sell, but we’re going to neglect marketing because it’s perceived to be like a soft side of business or it’s perceived to be something I’ll get to.
+We’re going to open the doors, we’re going to sell, but we’re going to neglect marketing because it’s perceived to be like a soft side of the business or it’s perceived to be something I’ll get to.
 Once I get my product ready and I take it to market, then worry about marketing almost every single time.
-I see failure because it isn’t treated with the same importance as the other disciplines within business like operations and finance and sales.
-So I think what the biggest lesson for business owners is first your brand, then you sell.
+I see failure because it isn’t treated with the same importance as the other disciplines within business-like operations and finance and sales.
+So I think the biggest lesson for business owners is first your brand, then you sell.
 Yeah.

 Zach Colman (21:08):

 Yeah.
-It’s, it’s the common, the common thing I see right now is so many, people that open businesses, they don’t value certain aspects of the business.
+It’s, it’s common, the common thing I see right now is so many, people that open businesses, they don’t value certain aspects of the business.
 So they look at marketing as an expense and not, not an investment.
 And they go about creating, you know, and I, and I’ll go low because a lot of them kind of look at it this way is I’ll just use a logo.
-For example, they look at a logo and they’ll get some, you know, cheap logo, not really look at their copy and not really look at their values, their color schemes and stuff like that.
+For example, they look at a logo and they’ll get some, you know, cheap logo, not really look at their copy and not really look at their values, their color schemes, and stuff like that.
 And it’s all over the place.
-And I’m like, no, one’s really gonna recognize your, remember you, if your logo doesn’t resonate with your target audience, it’s not you, it’s your target audience.
+And I’m like, no, one’s really gonna recognize you’re, remember you, if your logo doesn’t resonate with your target audience, it’s not you, it’s your target audience.
 And the fact that you, uh, the fact that you’re not putting that much effort into your brand is they’re going to see that people see that.

 Zach Colman (22:00):

 right.
 And, and that branding is all about bringing people back where the marketing is all about bringing the people in it, you know?
 And, uh, so I think if anyone could take anything away from our chat today, it would be, you know, really get your ducks in a row.
 And then you have your marketing plan.
-You know, when you have your business plan, make sure you have a good 10 to 20% of that, that income is going towards marketing.
-As you continue to grow your business, you know, take branding as a, as an important factor.
+You know, when you have your business plan, make sure you have a good 10 to 20% of that, that income going towards marketing.
+As you continue to grow your business, you know, take branding, as an important factor.
 I, I mean, nothing against sponsorships at all.
-I mean, I mean, I, but I see sometimes, like you said, you have that, that, uh, evaluation for good reason.
+I mean, I mean, I, but I see sometimes as you said, you have that, that, uh, evaluation for good reason.
 I see a lot of clients that I have that will like, I’m going to go out and do a print ad, or I’m going to do this.

 Zach Colman (22:48):

 I’m like, dude, we need to get your brand guidelines going.
 We need to create your messaging first.
 You’re actually paying more upfront for these small ads that aren’t going to have as much effectiveness.
 If we don’t do this first, they just don’t look at it that way.
-And I also say, you know, the digital side, like you said, the social media and SEO and all the Google and all that stuff has become so trackable these days that they don’t see the difference between the lead generation and the brand awareness side.
+And I also say, you know, the digital side, as you said, the social media and SEO and all the Google and all that stuff has become so trackable these days that they don’t see the difference between the lead generation and the brand awareness side.
 And it’s like, Hey, you have to look at these as two separate factions.
 Billboards are great, but they also are very hard to track,

 Ken Ungar (23:23):